scipy-conference/scipy_proceedings/papers/henry_schreiner/main.md

 In 2021, a proposal was written and accepted by the NSF to fund development on a new package, scikit-build-core, built on top of the packaging standards and free from setuptools and other historical cruft.
-Work started in 2022, and the first major package to switch was awkward array, at the end of that year.
+Work started in 2022, and the first major package to switch was Awkward Array, at the end of that year.

 ## Using scikit-build-core